ghanteyyy/Notice-Downloader/README.md

-# BCA Notice Downloader
+# Notice Downloader

-This Python script enables users to download BCA (Bachelors in Computer Application) notices from the official website of [Faculty of Humanities and Social Sciences](https://fohss.tu.edu.np/notices).
+This Python script enables users to download notices from the official website of [Faculty of Humanities and Social Sciences](https://fohss.tu.edu.np/notices).
 It utilizes web scraping techniques to extract relevant information and download PDF files.

 ## Getting Started